thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 ## Getting Started

-The first time opening up the behaviour tree editor a prompt will appear to create a new behaviour tree.
-Pick a name for the tree and select a location, then press Create.
+The first time opening up the behaviour tree editor a prompt will appear where you can either select an existing tree to open, or create a new one:

 <img src="Documentation/Images/new_tree.png" width = "200" />

-> **_NOTE:_**  The minimum version supported is 2021.3 at time of writing.

 ## Nodes